viamrobotics/docs/docs/components/movement-sensor/wheeledodometry.md

 ---
 title: "Configure a wheeledodometry movement sensor"
-linkTitle: "wheeledodometry"
+linkTitle: "wheeled-odometry"
 type: "docs"
-description: "Configure a wheeledodometry movement sensor."
+description: "Configure a wheeled-odometry movement sensor."
 images: ["/icons/components/imu.svg"]
 tags: ["movement sensor", "components", "movement sensor"]
 # SMEs: Rand, Martha
 ---

-Configure a `wheeledodometry` movement sensor to implement _wheeled odometry_ on your robot.
+Configure a `wheeled-odometry` movement sensor to implement _wheeled odometry_ on your robot.

 _Wheeled odometry_ is the estimation of position, orientation, linear velocity, and angular velocity using the dimensions of a base.
-This model uses [encoders](/components/encoder/) to get an odometry estimate from an encoder wheeled base.
+This model uses [encoders](/components/encoder/) from Position Reporting motors to get an odometry estimate from a wheeled base.

 ## Set-up requirements